ni/labview-usrp-examples/README.md

 To verify successful installation, please refer to the [check-sw-env](./check-sw-env/) example.

+### Troubleshooting
+Schedule Windows Updates outside of experiment times, or temporarily pause updates if necessary, to avoid interruptions.
+If troubleshooting connectivity issues, you may temporarily disable firewall and antivirus software, but be sure to re-enable them promptly to maintain system security.

 ## Debugging

 - Turn LV Python console on by adding the following key to the LabVIEW.ini